 When is the right time to take a risk?

 For each person and each business, answering the question of when is it the right time to take a risk will be different.
 It’s important to figure out a balance.
 On one hand, taking a risk is costly.
 It is never limited to the upfront cost either.
 There are things that keep coming up that you couldn’t have imagined at the beginning.
 Adding canoes included some obvious things like the cost of purchasing the company, moving, training and building our own craftsmen team.
 Also, the cost is not limited to cash.
 Taking a risk can take a toll on a person as you pour yourself into learning new things and working overtime to get everything rolling.
 On the other hand, if you wait to take a risk only when you feel you are fully prepared, chances are the opportunity might pass you by.
-We have gone through significant growing pains over the past couple years since bringing on the canoe company, such as cash flow crises to strained and broken relationships.
+We have gone through significant growing pains over the past couple of years since bringing on the canoe company, such as cash flow crises to strained and broken relationships.
 Many of these costs caught us off guard and nearly ruined us.
 It’s important to truly weigh the potential cost against the reward.

 Create clear communication guidelines